CataAlTreilea/First_Site.github.io/README.md

 # Blog Project

-This is a website project developed as part of the web development curriculum at West University of Timisoara.
+This is a website project developed as part of the web development curriculum at West University of Timişoara.
 The project aims to create an informative and user-friendly website for my blog.

 ## Features